Intelligence and Security Committee Russia report

 The redacted Russia report was publicly released on 21 July 2020 by the Intelligence and Security Committee of Parliament.

-"The Russia report" is the report of the British Intelligence and Security Committee of Parliament (ISC) into allegations of Russian interference in British politics, including alleged Russian interference in the 2016 Brexit referendum and the 2014 Scottish independence referendum.
+The Intelligence and Security Committee Russia report, more commonly known as the Russia report, is the report of the British Intelligence and Security Committee of Parliament (ISC) into allegations of Russian interference in British politics, including alleged Russian interference in the 2016 Brexit referendum and the 2014 Scottish independence referendum.
 The committee completed the report in March 2019 and it was published in July 2020, after claims were made that delays to its publication were due to government machinations.
 According to the report, there is substantial evidence that Russian interference in British politics is commonplace.

 Inquiry

 The inquiry began in November 2017, and a 50-page report was completed in March 2019.
 The report thereafter went through a process of redaction by intelligence and security agencies and was sent to Prime Minister Boris Johnson on 17 October 2019.

 Expert witnesses

 The committee used the following external expert witnesses.